-Contract struction Administration Assignments
+Contract Administration Assignments

-The CA Performance Appraisal CA-4 appraisal contains seven ten (710) areas referred to as Categories for rating performance of a Service Provider described below.
+The CA Performance Appraisal contains seven (7) areas referred to as Categories for rating performance of a Service Provider described below.

-All or some of seven nine (79) Categories (described below) are rated to the scale of one (1) to five (5), multiplied by the weights assigned, added and divided by the total weight to determine the Ooverall Pperformance Aappraisal Rrating.
-Any Occupational Health and Safety (OHS) reduction, resulting from less than satisfactory performance for OHS (Category 740) is applied to the Ooverall Pperformance Rrating.
+All or some of seven (7) Categories (described below) are rated to the scale of one (1) to five (5), multiplied by the weights assigned, added and divided by the total weight to determine the performance appraisal rating.
+Any Occupational Health and Safety (OHS) reduction, resulting from less than satisfactory performance for OHS (Category 7) is applied to the overall performance rating.